Article I. Membership

 9. After the elections are completed, Assembly Committee conducts the rest of the meeting with discussions and resolution of the remaining agenda items that may include other resolution proposals which may be made by the membership and any other business.

 A workshop shall be held between the outgoing and the newly elected Board and ExCom members within one week after the elections for information and experience transfer and to turn over the documents.

-Board shall meet at least four times during its tenure to review Executive Committee activities.
-The Board shall have the authority and responsibility of auditing the Executive Committee biannually and make a presentation to the General Assembly reporting their observations and results, before the absolution vote is taken.
+The board shall meet at least four times during its tenure to review Executive Committee activities.
+The Board shall have the authority and responsibility of auditing the Executive Committee biannually and making a presentation to the General Assembly reporting their observations and results before the absolution vote is taken.

 During the General Assembly and the elections preparation process, the Board shall approve each nominee’s candidacy to the Board and to the Executive Committee.
 Any individual who wants to be a candidate must prove that he/she is a member of ATA-Houston and in good standing.

 The Board has the responsibility to enforce the Conflict of Interest guidelines set forth in Article-VII

 The Board shall be composed of Four (4) Directors plus the current and previous presidents.
 In case the past president and the current president are the same people then the total number of Board members shall be Five (5).
 Each elected Director shall serve for two years.
 Two Elected Board seats shall be available for election every year.
 A quorum of director membership must be present before the Board can meet and take any action in any matter.

 The Board of Directors shall elect a Chairperson and a Vice-Chairperson from amongst themselves within a week after their own election, determine the general policy and program and approve the budget for the organization within a month after the elections.
 The elected Chairperson of the Board cannot be related to the President of ATA-Houston.
 The Board shall recognize suggestions from all members at all times.
 Other Board of Directors’ responsibilities is described in appropriate sections of these Bylaws.